 Root canal treatment causes illness.
 This myth was sadly created due to poorly done research that has since been debunked.
 Root canal treatment is done to remove infection, bacteria, and plaque not cause further complications.

-Think that you may need root canal treatment?
+Think that you may need root canal treatment in Jackson, 39216?
 Schedule an appointment with Capital Dental Clinic today!
 We’re always accepting new patients at our practice and would be happy to determine whether root canal therapy is the right choice for you and your smile.